Lorenc1o/Lorenc1o.github.io/_posts/en/2023-11-22-Federated Learning.md

 - McDonald et al.[^2] showed that it was possible to train a central perceptron by averaging the weights of several local perceptrons, each trained on a different subset of the data.
 Povey et al.[^3] applied this technique for NLP tasks.
 Zhang et al.[^4] proposed a similar approach for training deep neural networks, using 'soft' averaging of the weights.
 These approaches and other similar ones only consider a cluster of machines, with balanced and IID data.

-- Neverova et al.[^4] discussed the advantages of keeping user data inside their devices.
+- Neverova et al.[^5] discussed the advantages of keeping user data inside their devices.

 - Some previous work focused on how to efficiently perform distributed training under the assumption of convexity, a small number of clients and IID data.
-For example, the work of Balcan et al.[^6] and the work of Zhang et al.[^7].
+For example, the work of Balcan et al.[^6] and Zhang et al.[^7].

 - Dean et al.[^8] had proposed a way to perform asynchronous and distributed SGD, but it was too computationally expensive for the setup of this paper.